grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 * `"Exists"`
 * `"DoesNotExist"`

-`selector` can make use of multiple
-`match_expression` inner blocks which are treated as AND clauses.
+If there are multiple `match_expressions` blocks inside of a `selector` block, they are combined together with AND clauses.

 ## Exported fields